ankrutik/notes/aws/solutions_arch_cert/notes.md

 - **read**: 5 transactions per second; upto max total read rate of 2MB per second
 - **write**: 1000 records per second; upto max total write rate of 1MB per second (including partition keys)
 - total capacity of the stream is the sum of the capacities of shards
-- ordered
+- ordered data
 - The capacity limits of a Kinesis data stream are defined by the number of shards within the data stream.
 The limits can be exceeded by either data throughput or the number of reading data calls, `ProvisionedThroughputExceeded` exception.
-Each shard allows for 1 MB/s incoming data and 2 MB/s outgoing data.
-You should increase the number of shards within your data stream to provide enough capacity.
+Each shard allows for 1 MB/s incoming data and 2 MB/s outgoing data. **You should increase the number of shards within your data stream to provide enough capacity.**

-Standard: pull data; 2MB per shard
+**Standard**: pull data; 2MB per shard

-Enhanced fanout: push data; 2MB per shard per consumer
+**Enhanced fanout**: push data; 2MB per shard per consumer

 ### Kinesis Firehose

 - No persistence (storage), needs to be processed immediately.
 - supports custom data transformations using AWS Lambda.
-- Kinesis Data Firehose is now supported as subscriber to SNS, but not Kinesis Data Streams.
+- Kinesis Data Firehose can subscribe to SNS.
+Kinesis Data Streams cannot.

 ### Kinesis Analytics